01 of 20

 Panorama Balcony Suite Bathroom

-I've included this photo to demonstrate that the bathroom entrance in all the accommodations is next to the bed, which is different than most ocean and river cruise ships.
+We've included this photo to demonstrate that the bathroom entrance in all the accommodations is next to the bed, which is different than most ocean and river cruise ships.
 It's a convenient location for whoever sleeps next to the bathroom.
 The bathroom has a blue night light, which might bother some sleepers who require darkness, but the door slides closed easily.
-The shower is very large, and the two storage cabinets behind the mirrors in the bathroom are among the most spacious I've seen.Continue to 21 of 21 below.
+The shower is large, and the two storage cabinets behind the mirrors in the bathroom are among the most spacious we've seen.Continue to 20 of 20 below.

 View from Panorama Balcony Suite Window